-VOICE LOCK.
-For normal operation set the control to the center position.
-This feature has several uses and can greatly enhance receiver operation.
-First, if a received signal is slightly off frequency, the VOICE LOCK control can be operated as required to optimize the received signal level.
-The effectiveness of the VOICE LOCK feature under these conditions can be observed either by listening for a more readable signal at the speaker or by noting the S-meter reading when the VOICE LOCK control is operated.
+The effectiveness of the Delta-Tune feature under these conditions can be observed either by listening for a more readable signal at the speaker or by noting the S-meter reading when the Delta-Tune control is operated.
 Another effective application of this control is in eliminating adjacent channel interference.
-If it is verified that an exceptionally high level signal from an adjacent channel is creating interference on the channel being used, the VOICE LOCK can be used to minimize or eliminate the interference.
+If it is verified that an exceptionally high level signal from an adjacent channel is creating interference on the channel being used, the Delta-Tune can be used to minimize or eliminate the interference.
 Operate the control as required to obtain minimum adjacent channel interference.

-CHANNEL SELECTOR.
-This switch selects any one of forty Citizens Band channels desired.
-The selected channel appears on the LED readout next to the Channel Selector knob.
+- 7. CHANNEL SELECTOR.
+This switch selects any one of the forty Citizens Band channels desired.
+The selected channel appears on the LED readout directly above the Channel Selector knob.
 Channel 9 has been reserved by the FCC for emergency communications involving the immediate safety of life of individuals or immediate protection of property.
-Channel 9 may also be used to render assistance to a motorist.
+Channel 9 may also be used to render assistance to a motorist. - 8.
+ANL SWITCH.
+In the ANL position the automatic noise limiter in the audio circuits is activated.